 - Fire Extinguishers – It is also good practice to keep regularly inspected fire extinguishers on hand near high hazard areas like the kitchen, laundry room, and garage.
 Make sure they are always up to code and that everyone knows where they are and how to use them.

 Some of the most common in-home fire threats are very avoidable if you know what they are and how dangerous they can be.

 - Cooking – All methods of in-home cooking can pose a threat.
-That shouldn’t scare you away from cooking for your family, but you should be aware that leaving a hot stove unsupervised for a moment can cause an accident.
+That shouldn’t scare you away from cooking, but you should be aware that leaving a hot stove unsupervised for a moment can cause an accident.
 And that’s the most common factor in kitchen fires – unattended cooking.
 Please be cautious!

 - Heaters – Fireplaces, furnaces, space heaters, and radiators can be potential fire hazards.
 If they’re left on accidents can happen.
 Be sure to keep flammable materials away from your home heating devices, have them inspected regularly, change any filters often and keep them clean.
 Most of all, do not leave them on and unattended.